chanzuckerberg/cellxgene/dev_docs/developer_scripts.md

   start the rest api separately with the pbmc3k.h5ad file.
 Note you can use the `JEST_ENV` environment variable to change how JEST runs in the browser.
   The test runs against `localhost:5005` by default.
-You can use the `CXG_BASE_URL` env variable to test non-localhost deployments of cellxgene.
+You can use the `CXG_URL_BASE` env variable to test non-localhost deployments of cellxgene.